-(1) In accordance with the framework and actual results, CUGB-CS48DAS is a complete and independent acquisition system.
+- 1. In accordance with the framework and actual results, CUGB-CS48DAS is a complete and independent acquisition system.
 Practical applications and extension cases show the system has better scalability and portability, with scope for use in many applications.
 Further standardization of the application interfaces of the system is expected, along with a reduction in cost.
-We will attempt to apply this system to data acquisition tasks besides geophysical exploration.

-(2) The seismic exploration data acquisition and processing technology using the SoPC technique as the master control core: this technology introduces the most recent SoPC technique into engineering seismic exploration, which reduces power consumption while improving seismograph resolution and synchronization accuracy.
-The system can also be flexibly embedded into the seismic exploration data processing algorithm in the form of hardware.

-(3) 48-channel, 24-bit high-precision parallel AD conversion technique: the multi-channel seismic data acquisition performed in existing engineering seismic exploration uses only 1 AD converter, resulting in poor synchronization when carrying out time-shared data acquisition; whereas in this design, every channel uses a separate high-precision AD converter to provide synchronization precision.

-(4) CUGB-CS48DAS can solve the ambiguity problem in geophysical prospecting by implementing joint seismic and electrical exploration.
+We will attempt to apply this system to data acquisition tasks besides geophysical exploration. - 2.
+The seismic exploration data acquisition and processing technology using the SoPC technique as the master control core: this technology introduces the most recent SoPC technique into engineering seismic exploration, which reduces power consumption while improving seismograph resolution and synchronization accuracy.
+The system can also be flexibly embedded into the seismic exploration data processing algorithm in the form of hardware. - 3.
+A 48-channel, 24 bit high-precision parallel AD conversion technique: the multi-channel seismic-data acquisition performed in existing engineering seismic exploration uses only one AD converter, resulting in poor synchronization when carrying out time-shared data acquisition, whereas in this design, every channel uses a separate high-precision AD converter to provide synchronization precision. - 4.
+CUGB-CS48DAS can solve the ambiguity problem in geophysical prospecting by implementing joint seismic and electrical exploration.
 As the single method of present geophysical prospecting has ambiguity problems and thus cannot be refined.
 Therefore, this new centralized data collection system is proposed to provide technical means of solving ambiguity problems while offering useful exploration for joint geophysical prospecting.
-As the result, the proposed CUGB-CS48DAS becomes a novel supporting equipment with high synchronization precision and acquisition accuracy for joint geophysical seismic and electrical prospecting.

-(5) The introduction of embedded Windows XP technology has improved the human-machine interactive interface of an engineering seismograph.

-(6) The application of NB-IoT makes it possible and an easy way for networking between multiple CUGB-CS48DAS stations and real-time QC monitoring.
+As a result, the proposed CUGB-CS48DAS becomes a novel supporting equipment with high synchronization precision and acquisition accuracy for joint geophysical seismic and electrical prospecting. - 5.
+The introduction of embedded Windows XP technology has improved the human-machine interactive interface of an engineering seismograph. - 6.
+The application of NB-IoT makes easy networking between multiple CUGB-CS48DAS stations and real-time QC monitoring possible.

-7 Funding Acknowledgement

-This work is supported by the Natural Science Foundation of China (No. 41574131 and No. 41204135), the National "863" 400 Program of China (No. 2012AA061102 and No. 2012AA09A20102), the National Major Scientific Research Equipment

-Research Projects of China (No. ZDYZ2012-1-05-01), and the Fundamental Research Funds for the Central Universities of China (No. 2652015213).

-Authors' Contribution

-Feng Guo is in charge of manuscript composing, hardware design, and implementing evaluation experiments.
-Qisheng Zhang is in charge of manuscript revision and uploading, design of the entire structure.
-Qimao Zhang is in charge of software top-level architecture design.
-Wenhao Li is in charge of part of the hardware circuit design and implementing test experiments.
-Yueyun Luo is in charge of the software programming and evaluation tests.
-Yuefeng Niu and Shuaiqing Qiao is in charge of the acquisition circuit realization.

-Competing Interests

-The CUGB-CS48DAS data acquisition system can be used for seismic exploration as well as electrical prospecting.
-It has good application effects in engineering geology, mineral geology and energy geology, and is suitable for exploration tasks in coalfields, petroleum, minerals, earthquakes and urban construction, etc. In particular, with the introduction of the technology named Narrow Band Internet of Things (NB-IoT), it will be simpler to realize multi-system networking, which provides great convenience for unified monitoring and management of the acquisition instruments during the exploration.